joeattardi/web-browser-api-cookbook-website/src/examples/web-animations/carousel/index.md

 ---
-title: Building an Image Carousel
+title: Building an Animated Carousel
 order: 7
 chapter: web-animations
 slug: web-animations/carousel
-summary: Create an animated image carousel.
+summary: Create an animated carousel to cycle through images or other elements.
 ---